sergeylukin/sergeylukin.github.com/app/_posts/2015-11-05-collecting-favorite-nintendo-games-in-one-cartridge.md

 me worry about EZ-Flash IV and availability of GB/GBC/GBA ROMs online is that it can make some people believe that there is no need to own physical cartridges.
-Please note that it is still illegal to download Nintendo ROMs from the Internet if you don't have a license for them.
+Please note that it is still illegal to download Nintendo ROMs from the Internet or get them from anywhere else if you don't own a license.
 Obtain a physical copy of a game before trying it out.
 Don't like the game?
 Sell the cartridge on eBay.
 Like it?
-Keep it on shelf and play it via EZ-Flash IV.
+Keep it on shelf and play it along with other great games via EZ-Flash IV.
 Owning physical copies of your favorite titles and keeping them on the shelf is actually a very satisfiying feeling.
 It also demonstrates how serious you are about your little hobby :)